vectronic/homebridge-alarm-panel/README.md

 If you have a query or problem, raise an issue in GitHub, or better yet submit a PR!

-The web UI has been tested on an iPhone running Safari.
+The web UI has ONLY been tested on an iPhone running Safari.